andrew-chang-dewitt/cs_450-os/hw/hw_01/index.md

 ### part (b)

 > The second script should control the crawling.
-It starts with the staring
+It starts with the starting
 > website (e.g., `https://pokemon.fandom.com/wiki/List_of_Pokémon`) (Level
 > 0).
 The links there are read with the script from task a).
 These links
 > (Level 1) should be saved to a file, e.g., `level1.txt`.
 Further more, for